jcaw/theme-magic/README.md

 ## Usage

-Just call `M-x` `theme-magic-theme-from-emacs`. theme-magic will extract the colors from your Emacs theme and apply them to the rest of Linux with [Pywal](https://github.com/dylanaraps/pywal).
+Just call `M-x` `theme-magic-from-emacs`. theme-magic will extract the colors from your Emacs theme and apply them to the rest of Linux with [Pywal](https://github.com/dylanaraps/pywal).

 ## Installation